onqtam/onqtam.github.io/_posts/2019-12-12-pch-unity-cmake-3-16.md

     - there was plenty of 10+ year old code

 ### Recommended way to go about it
 - I would recommend trying targets 1 by 1 by setting their target property UNITY_BUILD to ON - and not to enable it globally directly
 - start with low batching - get the project to compile with 4 ```.cpp``` files per unity, then increase
 - if you desire to have 20 ```.cpp``` files per batch in the end - go to atleast 40-50, clean the errors and then move back to 20
     - ==> future problems will be less likely - when a new ```.cpp``` file is added somewhere and changes which ```.cpp``` files get paired together
 - unity builds should eventually become the default mode for building for all developers
     - there should be a separate CI build that checks that the project still compiles not as unity - checks for missing includes.

 ### Some random final notes:
 - if you are using CMAKE_EXPORT_COMPILE_COMMANDS=ON you get a file called ```compile_commands.json``` generated by CMake in the build folder
     - that file contains compile commands for each translation unit - with all definitions and includes
     - that file is used by tools such as ccls/cquery/clangd - language servers which are usually integrated with editors and IDEs such as vim/emacs/VSCode for intellisense (code completion, refactoring and syntax highlighting)
-        - when using unity builds the build information there will not contain compile commands for the specific ```.cpp``` files but only for the actual unity ```.cxx``` files - tools such as ccls and cquery might stop working correctly
+        - when using unity builds the build information there will not contain compile commands for the specific ```.cpp``` files but only for the actual unity ```.cpp``` files - tools such as ccls and cquery might stop working correctly
             - in my current company we have a script which calls cmake - this is what we do:
                 - call CMake once with disabled unity builds + to generate the compile_commands.json file
                 - call CMake again with unity builds enabled + no generation for that file